romainsacchi/carculator/docs/modeling.rst

 With **carculator**, we wish to be transparent about those: assumptions and modeling approaches should ideally be easily critiqued and modified.

-We there try to give a comprehensive list of assumptions and modeling choices on this page, and describe how, as a user, you can change those.
+We try here to give a comprehensive list of assumptions and modeling choices, and describe how, as a user, you can change those.

 Parameters' names are indicated ``verbatim`` and are to be used in **carculator**.